chriszimmerman/NumberConverterKata/csharp/README.md

 Open `NumberConverter.cs` in the `NumberConverter` project and edit the file.

-Right click on the `NumberConverterTest` class in the `NumberConverter.Test` project and select
+Right click on the `NumberConverterTest.cs` file in the `NumberConverter.Test` project and select
 ```
 Run Unit Tests
 ```